superstreamlabs/memphis.java/README.md

 ### Connecting to Memphis

-First, we need to create Memphis `object` and then connect with Memphis by using `Memphis.connect`.
+First, we need to create a connection to the broker using `MemphisConnection`.

 ```java
 ClientOptions opts = new ClientOptions.Builder()